komalvinayak/GenAI-in-Market-Research/README.md

 ### Case Study Presentation by Komal Rani

+### MBA – First Year | Foundation of Marketing Management (FMM)

 *(Only my original analysis and PPT are included.
 The original case PDF is **not uploaded** due to copyright restrictions.)*

 ---

 ## Overview

-This repository contains my academic presentation analyzing how **Generative AI (GenAI)** is transforming modern **Market Research**.
+This repository contains my academic presentation prepared as part of the **Foundation of Marketing Management (FMM)** course during my **MBA First Year**.
-The project summarizes key concepts from the assigned case, along with my own interpretation of how GenAI improves research efficiency, creativity, and insight generation.
+The project analyzes how **Generative AI (GenAI)** is transforming modern **Market Research**.
+It summarizes key concepts from the assigned case, along with my own interpretation of how GenAI improves research efficiency, creativity, and insight generation.

 This README serves as a clear summary of the project structure and the insights presented in the PPT.